Trees on map | 2GIS Documentation

 The result of a random expression is a floating-point number.

-1. Go to the Style section and select Edit JSON.
+1. Go to the Scale section and select Edit JSON.

 2. Add the following expression: